sgsbucket/animan-doc/docs/renderman/upload_cutup.md

 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-Cutup is all that begins the flow of an episode on animan.
+Importing a Cutup is the process of bringing an episode into Animan.

-Upload a cutup will create an episode, the shots of the episode, animatic and audio files of each shot.
+Upload of a cutup will create an Episode including all Shots, and Animatics and audio files for each Shot.

 ## Upload Cutup files

-On renderman page, click “Cutup” to open the cutup page.
+On the Renderman Page, click “Cutup” to open the Cutup Page.

 <Screenshot image="/screenshot/renderman.png">
   <ScreenshotMark x="82.2%" y="18.8%" width="11%" height="9%" textPosition="bottom-left" focusDim="true"></ScreenshotMark>
 </Screenshot>

-In the Cutup page:
+In the Cutup Page:

-1. Choose a show that this episode belongs to.
+1. Choose the Show that this Episode belongs to.
-1. Choose the xml and mp4/mov of the cutup.
+1. Choose the xml and mp4/mov of the Cutup.
 1. Click “Upload” to start
-1. Once the process completes, the system will send you an email.
+1. Once the process completes, the system will send Admins an email

 <Screenshot image="/screenshot/renderman_upload_cutup.png">
   <ScreenshotMark x="8%" y="38%" width="15%" height="12%" textPosition="right" borderRadius="10px">Select a show</ScreenshotMark>